lyang420/numberbaseconversion/README.md

-# Number-Base-Converter
+## Number Base Converter

-Basic exercise with ArrayLists, loops, and conversion of integers between bases.
+Basic exercise with ArrayLists, loops, and conversion of integers between bases in Java.

+# Timeline

-January 3, 2022: Uploaded Version 1.
+January 3, 2022: Uploaded.

-Edits:

-Need to implement feature to read hexadecimal numbers (currently only accepts integers).
-Since inputted figure is integer, can only reach Integer.MAX_VALUE (e.g. Reading binary number 10111010101010101010 will cause error).
+# Suggestions for Improvement

+Implement functionality for larger numbers in different bases.
+Currently, input only accepts integers, so maximum possible input is Integer.MAX_VALUE.
+Program would be unable to read a binary number like 1010111010000101010101111.

+Implement functionality for hexadecimal numbers.
+Currently, input only accepts integers, so program would not work for an input like "AF5."

+Implement loop to support continuous conversion of inputs without having to run program every time.